pointnetwork/pointnetwork/example/hello.z/extension/README.md

 ## Hello.z Extention Demo

-This is a very basic demo to show the core parts of building a browser extention and how to install, run and debut it in your browser.
+This is a very basic demo to show the core parts of building a browser extention and how to install, run and debug it in your browser.

-### Tutoral
+### Tutorial

 For a full, in-depth overview of building an extension, try this [tutorial from Sitepoint](https://www.sitepoint.com/create-firefox-add-on/).